-In 2014/15 there was a £1 million increase in the amount spent on nursing compared with the previous year.
-A high level of spend was incurred on high cost agency nurses and 'specialing' of patients at risk of a fall or wandering.
+In 2014/15 there was a £1m increase in the amount spent on nursing compared with the previous year, mainly driven by greater use of high cost agency nurses and more 'specialing' of patients at risk of a fall or wandering.
 On-going efforts were made to curtail agency usage, but high levels of non-elective demand on the hospital together with a national shortage of nurses made it difficult to control expenditure in this area.
 With a number of some long term, hard to fill vacancies, expenditure on doctors and locums has also been higher than the Trust can afford.
 However, the Trust is taking action through a proactive recruitment campaign for both doctors and nurses and during 2014/15 it recruited a further 32 additional nurses from Italy.
 With staffing costs increasing, medical staffing and nurse recruitment form a key part of the Trust's workforce strategy for 2015/16 and beyond.